Do chinchillas need special care?

 We will help you match with a sweet companion!

-Q Can I adopt just one chinchilla?
+Can I adopt just one chinchilla?
 Why are yours in pairs?

 Chinchillas are herd animals and are healthier, happier, better pets for their owners when they are in pairs.
 Chins with a companion are less anxious and have a higher resistance to illnesses.
 Pairs also transition better into new homes and live longer healthier lives.